pegler/pytzwhere/README.md

 Dependencies:

-  * `numpy` (optional)

-  * `shapely`
+  * `django`

+  * `PostGIS` or possibly some other spatial database system

 **forceTZ**

 If the coordinates provided are outside of the currently defined timezone boundaries, the `tzwhere` function will return `None`.
-If you would like to match to the closest timezone, use the forceTZ parameter.
+If you would like to match to the closest timezone, use the `forceTZ` parameter.

+Unlike pytzwhere, the `forceTZ` parameter does not need to be provided at `tzwhere` init time.
+You can provide it with your call to `tzNameAt()`.

 Example: